PUNCH-Cyber/stoq/docs/user/advanced.rst

 Advanced Usage
 ==============

 `stoQ` is an extremely flexible framework.
 In this section we will go over some of the most advanced uses and show examples of how it can be used as a framework.

 .. _framework:

 Framework
 ---------

 stoQ is much more than simply a command to be run.
 First and foremost, stoQ is a framework.
 The command `stoq` is simply a means of interacting with the framework.
-For more detailed and robust information on APIs available for stoQ, please check out the :ref:`API documentation <api>`.
+For more detailed and robust information on APIs available for stoQ, please check out the :ref:`plugin documentation <pluginoverview>`.

 For these examples, it is assumed the below :ref:`plugins have been installed <installplugins>`:
     - filedir